codetricity/theta-s-api-tests/README.md

 Guide](http://codetricity.github.io/theta-s/index.html).

 There are three programs that use the same sample library.
-The main library is in the directory `pyTHETA`.
+The main library is in the directory `thetapylib`.

 The three examples are: